losandes/heinz-95729/README.md

 It is common in the software industry to share code.
 The open-source community is built on just that.
 Our own code will be hosted as open-source in Github, so we can see each other's work.
 While sharing is good and fine, we must remember to cite our resources.
 In this course, all borrowed code must be preceded with a comment that cites the author and the url source.
 Failure to do so will result in docked points.
 Failure to cite code that is borrowed from another student in this course counts as cheating.
 Also, be mindful not to borrow too much, as it will also negatively impact your grade.

 Leveraging another's code as inspiration for your own does not always require citing.
 For this course, you do not need to cite a source if you changed more than 30% of the code.

+## Can I use Generative AI, such as Chat GPT, in this Course?

+### In Limited Cases, Yes

+Within this class, there are situations and contexts where you will be required to use AI programs such as ChatGPT, DALL-E and others.
+Outside of these specific guided activities, you will not be permitted to use AI tools for any reason.

+### Learning Generative AI Is an Important Skill, you may use it to:

+-   Brainstorm new ideas
+-   Improve your grammar
+-   Improve the quality of your work by generating suggestions, such as comments and tests
+-   As part of your course project deliverables (e.g. integration with Generative AI)

+### You may NOT use Generate AI:

+-   To generate your responses to graded discussions
+-   On the Final Exam

+### Academic Integrity Violation

+Using ChatGPT or other generative AI outside of these specific guided activities or to generate any other course content will be considered an academic integrity violation.

+### Ask before using AI

+If you are uncertain about whether or not you are allowed to use AI, ASK FIRST.

+If you are uncertain about whether or not a particular technique of using AI is allowed, ASK FIRST.